Johristein/automated-incident-response-system/README.md

-# automated-incident-response-system
+# incident-response-system-regex-basedm
 A modular incident response system written in Go to automatically detect and classify security threats using log message analysis and pattern matching.

-# 🛡️ AIRS — Automated Incident Response System in Go
+# 🛡️ IRS-RB — Incident Response System Regex Based in Go

 ## 📌 Project Overview
-AIRS is a lightweight and modular security tool developed in Go for detecting and responding to threats such as **SQL injections**, **DDoS attacks**, **phishing attempts**, and **malware infections** using **regular expressions** and structured event classification.
+IRS-RB is a lightweight and modular security tool developed in Go for detecting and responding to threats such as **SQL injections**, **DDoS attacks**, **phishing attempts**, and **malware infections** using **regular expressions** and structured event classification.
 It simulates real-time detection, alerting, classification, response, and report generation — all in a clean Go architecture.

 ---